praveenmallam/gitrepo2/README.md

 # gitrepo2
-This useradd.yml script is an ansible script to add user based on the hostname.
+This useradd.yml script is an ansible script to add user